 City service times can be found at: http://hillsong.com/city

 Phoenix services times can be found at: http://hillsong.com/phoenix

 Criteria 3 – Be present during the worship and preaching in one Service each weekend.

 In fulfilling the first two criteria, you need to attend one of the weekend services, engaging in worship and receiving the sermon.

-If you already attend a local church in the Sydney Metropolitan area, we would encourage you to remain and become actively involved in that church.
+If you already attend a local church in the Sydney or Phoenix Metropolitan area we would encourage you to remain and become actively involved in that church.
 The same guidelines outlined above will apply.
 You will need to show evidence of your weekend service involvement.
 However, in the event that your local church has only one weekend service, you will be required to participate in that service and show evidence that you have served an additional 1½ hours per week either with your own local church.
 Please note that there may be times throughout the College calendar that you will be required to be at Hillsong Church (for College related activities).